 Then, in Section \ref{sec:fix}, we give an intuition as to why this test increases in size as the orders of the two graphs diverge from each other.
 We also present our approach to correcting the adjacency spectral embeddings in a way that makes them exchangeable under the null hypothesis of the test for the equivalence of the latent distribution.
 We demonstrate the validity and consistency of the test that uses the corrected adjacency spectral embeddings across a variety of settings in Section \ref{sec:experiments}.
-In Section \ref{sec:real_data}, we demonstrate that failing to correct for the difference in distributions can lead to significant inferential consequences in real world applications.
-We conclude and discuss our findings in the Section \ref{sec:conclusion}.
+In Section \ref{sec:real_data}, we demonstrate that failing to correct for the difference in distributions can lead to significant inferential consequences in real world applications, such as the setting of brain graphs obtained from diffusion magnetic resonance imaging (dMRI).
+Furthermore, we show that the test is able to meaningfully differentiate between scans within the same subject and different subjects.
+We conclude and discuss our findings in Section \ref{sec:conclusion}.